AhmedKamran1/website-builder-playground/TRACK.md

 - add tooltip of focused component
 - template when added so edit area should not whole rerender. just only the added component should render. or any other better approach

-AIzaSyAsxy6OklUuxBjHnNlcdkhfvDEBsm3IEes

 # New to fixes

 - navState break states into multiple states for easibility //DONE
 - enums to be named properly //Done
 - remove dropdowns completely //DONE
+- what to add in some cases of pending and fullfilled? (isSaved) // DONE
-- (async thunk)function to send updated component data to api and function to send add component data to api(different thunks for nav and page component which includes add/update reducers)
+- (async thunk)function to send updated component data to api and function to send add component data to api(different thunks for nav and page component which includes add/update reducers) //DONE
-- pagename and website id work
+- pagename and website id work //DONE
 - fix simple nav tabs to be buttons and add logo with alt text and option to upload image

 # ASK

-- default behaviour implementation and code design if editing area is directly accessed?
-- what to add in some cases of pending and fullfilled?
-- what will happen to componentId? we are using it for handling selected components
+- what will happen to componentId? we are using it for handling selected components and if we add dummy components then issue happens
-- navbar should be pre-added? pages wont be visible then if not added. and how will we fetch navbar on initial load if not pre-added? if pre-add then what approach to use?
-- page components pre-added?
-- templates in db why? pre-fetch and ssr why required?
+- default behaviour implementation and code design if editing area is directly accessed? //solution is not possible //ASK